YaAvi/color-detective-typescript/README.md

-# color-detective-angular
+# color-detective-typescript

-A color picker angular project.
+A color picker typescript & angular project.

 How to use: